 What you have to realize is that none of this has come about by God's design.
 As you pointed out, there was a time, not so very long ago in some parts of the world, when people did get married and start raising a family while still in their teens.
 Mary, the mother of Jesus, was probably no more than 13 or 14 years old when she was betrothed to Joseph.
 What has made this kind of arrangement impracticable in contemporary America is not the will of God nor the implications of Christian morality.
 On the contrary, it's the result of a complicated web of social and cultural factors, financial considerations, technological innovations, educational requirements, career-oriented thinking, and occupational demands.

-If you'd like to discuss this subject at greater length with a member of our team, Focus on the Family has a staff of counselors available who would love to talk with you over the phone.
-If this option appeals to you, feel free to call and ask to speak with one of them.
-They are available at this number.
+If you'd like to discuss this subject at greater length, call us.
+Focus on the Family has a staff of counselors available who would love to talk with you over the phone.

 God's Design for Sex